Explore the Best of Cebu: A Memorable 3-Day Tour of Cebu (updated 2023)

 Why visit Cebu now?

 The first of historic Spanish settlements in the Philippines, Cebu retains a colorful colonial past along with the indigenous influence of the area.
-With delicious foods, snacks and regional cuisine making eating and shopping a favorite pastime in visiting this diverse city, you’ll love visiting the lively marketplaces, foodie and restaurant venues, historic sites and scenic vista points that makes a visit to Cebu worthwhile and even affordable for any travelers to the city.
+With delicious foods, snacks and regional cuisine making eating and shopping a favorite pastime in visiting this diverse city, you’ll love visiting the lively marketplaces, foodie, restaurant venues, historic sites and scenic vista points that makes a visit to Cebu worthwhile and even affordable for any travelers to the city.
 There are so many unique Cebu attractions that offer historic monuments and buildings to newer areas and resorts to unwind and indulge.